Dan Pohl

-Danny Joe Pohl (born April 1, 1955) is an American professional golfer who has played on the PGA Tour and the Champions Tour.
-He won two PGA Tour tournaments (the 1986 Colonial in a 1-hole playoff win against Payne Stewart and the 1986 World Series of Golf at Firestone Country Club) by 1 stroke over Lanny Wadkins and tied Craig Stadler for first place in the 1982 Masters Tournament before losing in a playoff.
-Pohl competed for his country as a member of the 1987 Ryder Cup team at Muirfield Village Golf Club.
+Danny Joe Pohl (born April 1, 1955) is an American professional golfer.
+Pohl played on the PGA Tour and the Champions Tour.
+He won two PGA Tour tournaments, both in 1986: the Colonial and the World Series of Golf.
+However, Pohl may be best known for finishing second place at the 1982 Masters Tournament, losing to Craig Stadler in a playoff.
+Pohl also qualified for the 1987 Ryder Cup representing the American team.